 An art and literature genre in which advanced technology is pinned against a dystopian society in which poverty prevails.
-Bitcoin is often associated with such a future because of its anarchist nature.
-Not to be confused with -> Cypherpunk.
+Bitcoin is often associated with such a future because of its ability to function without governments.
+Not to be confused with Cypherpunk.

-Due to limited -> Blockspace, a transaction has to pay a fee to be included in a block.
-Ideally, the optimal fee is discovered in a functional -> fee market.
-In the long run, fees will be the main incentive for -> miners to continue mining, as the -> block reward will slowly go to zero.
+Due to limited blockspace, a transaction has to pay a fee to be included in a block.
+Ideally, the optimal fee is discovered in a functional fee market.
+In the long run, fees will be the main incentive for miners to continue mining, as the block subsidy will slowly go to zero.

 Fiat money is currency issued by a government.

-Every 210,000 -> blocks, the -> block reward is halved.
-Starting from 50 BTC per block in 2009, it currently stands at only 12.5 BTC, after two halvings.
+Every 210,000 blocks, the block reward is halved.
+Starting from 50 BTC per block in 2009, it currently stands at only 6.25 BTC, after three halvings.
 Eventually, the block reward will go to zero, after 33 halvings.
 Also called a “halvening” (halving & happening), this event is popularly celebrated, similar to a New Year’s Day of Bitcoin.

 A specialized chip that contains a secure enclave which stores your private key.
 It is only a hardware wallet if the private keys cannot be extracted.

-A feature of the -> smart contracts used in -> Lightning is the concept of Check-Locktime-Verify, or CLTV.
+A feature of the smart contracts used in the Lightning Network is the concept of Check-Locktime-Verify, or CLTV.
 It creates a transaction that is only redeemable after a certain amount of time has passed.

 Where is Bitcoin going?
 To the moon!